History of Shrewsbury: Foundation

-Evidence of Neolithic occupation dating back before 2,000 BC of a religious form, was discovered in 2017 in the grounds of a church, the medieval Church of the Holy Fathers in Sutton, making it Britain's oldest place of worship.
+Evidence of Neolithic occupation dating back before 2,000 BC of a religious form, was discovered in 2017 in the grounds of a church, the Greek Orthodox medieval Church of the Holy Fathers in Sutton, making it Britain's oldest place of worship.

-It is believed the area of Shrewsbury was settled in the 5th century by refugees from the nearby Roman City of Wroxeter, but the first physical evidence dates from the 7th century Saxons.
+It is believed the area of Shrewsbury was settled in the 5th century by refugees from the nearby Roman City of Viroconium Cornoviorum, but the first physical evidence dates from the 7th century Saxons.

 Shrewsbury was probably founded as a town in the 8th century by the Saxon rulers of Mercia, who needed a fortified burh to control the Severn river-crossing on the road between the burhs of Hereford and Chester.
 It replaced the large Roman fortified town of Viroconium Cornoviorum only 5 miles to the southeast at modern day Wroxeter.
 Unfortunately no records survive of the exact date of foundation.
 Shrewsbury comes from the Saxon name "Scrobbesbyrig".
 Within the river loop Roman coins and pottery have been found, potentially indicating either small scale settlement or a route across the meander.

 Natural fords existed across the River Severn near to the present day English and Welsh Bridges which would have permitted travel across the meander.
 The ford near the Welsh Bridge existed just downstream of where the bridge is today, where Water Lane in Frankwell meets the river (this lane being one of the town's most ancient street alignments).
 Where the English Bridge is, the confluence of the Rea Brook with the Severn creates a wide, shallow area of water which was readily fordable.
-It is here, where the present day street "Coleham Head" exists, that an island existed and is believed to be a possible site of early Saxon settlement.
+It is here, where the present day street "Coleham Head" exists, that an island known as Coleham Island existed.
+It is believed to be a possible site of early Saxon settlement.

 The earliest written mention of the town existing is from the year 901, when it was described as being a city.
 At that time it was part of the Kingdom of Mercia and was an important border post between the Anglo-Saxons and the Britons in Wales.
 By the reign of Athelstan (925–939) coinage was being issued, indicating that the town was fortified at this point as having a mint at this time required by law that the location be fortified.
 It grew in stature quickly and became the county town of Shropshire by the beginning of the 11th century.
 By 1066, the mid-11th Century, the town consisted of more than 250 houses, and had four churches: St Chad's, St Mary's, St Alkmond's, and St Julian's, of which at least the first three were minsters.